cbuchner1/ccminer/README.txt

 and password with -O (or -u -p) as specified in the wallet config.

 The wallet must also be started with the -server option and/or with the server=1 flag in the .conf file

+>>> API and Monitoring <<<

+With the -b parameter you can open your ccminer to your network, use -b 0.0.0.0:4068 if required.
+On windows, setting 0.0.0.0 will ask firewall permissions on the first launch.
+Its normal.

+Default API feature is only enabled for localhost queries by default, on port 4068.

+You can test this api on linux with "telnet <miner-ip> 4068" and type "help" to list the commands.
+Default api format is delimited text.
+If required a php json wrapper is present in api/ folder.

+I plan to add a json format later, if requests are formatted in json too..

 >>> Additional Notes <<<